 - How does occupancy work?
 How many people can be allowed in a pier?
 Occupancy standards are set by the Port Building Code, and administered by the Port Engineering and Building staff when reviewing specific use proposals and plans.
 Piers were built for industrial warehouse uses which are rated at lower occupancy of workers and visitors than public-oriented oriented uses.
 Given the age and varying conditions of piers, occupancy assessments occur on specific-project basis; there is no one-size-fits-all approach, but EPS analysis was structured to show how pier condition ("good" condition vs. "worse" condition) affects financial feasibility of reuse strategies.
 The intermediate lease scenarios assume that pier sheds remain at current industrial occupancy standards, which can accommodate 20,000 to 40,000 s.f to be improved for higher occupancies if the remainder of the shed is managed for lower occupancy storage uses.
-For the bulkhead buildings, both scenarios assume public-oriented uses can be accommodated, but Scenario 1 assumes the bulkhead is seismically upgraded and supports high visitor volume public-oriented uses; Scenario 2 does not assume seismic upgrade of the bulkhead building. - Are some of these scenarios presented today doable?
+For the bulkhead buildings, both scenarios assume public-oriented uses can be accommodated, but Scenario 1 assumes the bulkhead is seismically upgraded and supports high visitor volume public-oriented uses; Scenario 2 does not assume seismic upgrade of the bulkhead buildings. - Are some of these scenarios presented today doable?
 Intermediate leasing seems like a logical next step.
 Has there been demand for them?
 Yes, Port has received inquiries, and EPS market survey indicates tenant interest for lease of improved space in the piers if longer lease terms are allowed. - Which long-term development scenario would represent the Pier 15 Exploratorium project?
 Scenario 1, which represents a public-oriented use, maritime and public access program for the entire pier; in this case, Exploratorium's Board demonstrated high fundraising capability to finance the pier seismic upgrade and improvements. - Are piers in different conditions?
 Some worse than others?
-Yes, Port Engineering manages a rapid condition assessment program to track pier condition and repair improvements needs. - Can these examples be made less abstract?
-Can we see examples like Pier 29 and America's Cup?
-Can you make up a project so that we can relate to more readily?
-The matrix is thoughtful, but should be more accessible.
-Port staff will work to provide clearer examples of these scenarios. - Which piers are in better condition?
+Yes, Port Engineering manages a rapid condition assessment program to track pier condition and repair improvements needs. - Which piers are in better condition?
 Generally, the even numbered piers south of the Ferry Building are in worse condition, and piers north of Ferry Building are in better condition.
 We can come back at next meeting with more pier condition information. - Have there been short-term tenants making million-dollars worth of investments to repair facilities?
 No, tenants cannot secure bank loans for that amount for a 5-year lease.
 There are a very small number of tenants that are self-financing who have been able to afford million-dollar investments on their own and are not subject to standard loan requirements.